getpatchwork/git-pw/README.rst

 username/password combination:

 ``pw.token``
-  The API token for you Patchwork account.
+  The API token for your Patchwork account.

 ``pw.username``
   The username for your Patchwork account.